VictoriaKfk/HUMAIN/README.md

 # HUMAIN
 ERP module - HR - sofware<br>
 HR tool for managing employee data.
 It provides full access for HR personel and restricted access to other employees in order to monitor, update or insert data regarding employees.
+Here is a link to have a small taste of how HUMAIN works. https://www.youtube.com/watch?v=71hiVZaU1sM

 ## How To Run